We care a lot about the N.Y., S.F. and L.A.P.D.

 - In Tommy Boy, Ray Zalinsky's big honkin' auto parts ads always end in how much he cares about families.
 So much so that even Tommy is impressed, despite the fact that Zalinsky's attempting to buy out Tommy's hometown auto parts company just for the name, which would put hundreds (including Tommy) out of work in the process.

-- In the Steven Seagal movie On Deadly Ground, the Big Bad's company, Aegis Oil, is filming a We Care commercial with caribou and seals covered in oil and basically milking it for all it's worth.
+- In On Deadly Ground, the Big Bad is introduced filming a We Care commercial for his company Aegis Oil, with caribou and seals covered in oil and basically milking it for all it's worth.
 But the instant the director says "cut," the first words out of the Big Bad's mouth are "Fuck!
 These animals stink!" and he's yelling at his men to get the animals out of there.

 - In Michael Clayton, fictional company United North Cared a Lot.